Heartworm Disease Management Playbook

 Sample Procedure and Program Information Documents

 Now that you have a general understanding of what a shelter heartworm management program looks like, the following documents can act as templates or inspiration as you implement or scale up your own program.
 Using the considerations and program composition notes above, you should use the following as guidelines or building blocks when creating your own standard operating procedures or documents (both internal and public).
-If you need further assistance or clarification, please reach out to your regional strategist, regional director, or the Best Friends municipal and shelter support team at email@example.com.
+If you need further assistance or clarification, please reach out to your regional strategist, regional director, or the Best Friends national shelter support team at email@example.com.

 - Sample Heartworm Treatment Protocol

 - Treatment Schedule (Fillable) for Foster Volunteers and Adopters